GLOBAL MARKETS-Stocks surge, impact from Paris attacks seen limited

 By Herbert Lash

 Asian shares hit six-week lows overnight as investors bought safe-haven assets, including gold, the yen and low-risk government debt.
-But stocks on Wall Street climbed more than 1 percent and European shares rebounded from early losses.
+But stocks on Wall Street climbed about 1 percent and European shares reversed early losses.

-Gold rose from last week’s six-year low as the attacks in Paris, which left 129 people dead and hundreds wounded, prompted an initial bout of global risk aversion.
+Gold rose from last week’s six-year low as the attacks in Paris, in which 129 people were killed and hundreds wounded, prompted an initial bout of global risk aversion.

-However, market worries proved short-lived and gold pared gains as investors renewed their focus on expectations the Federal Reserve will raise U.S. interest rates in December.
+However, investor worries proved short-lived and gold pared gains as investors renewed their focus on expectations the Federal Reserve will raise interest rates in December.

 “Expectations are that (the attacks) will have a modest potential economic impact,” said Eric Wiegand, senior portfolio manager at the Private Client Reserve at U.S. Bank in New York.

-Police raided the homes of suspected Islamist militants across France overnight, arresting 23 people, and investigators identified a Belgian national living in Syria as the possible mastermind behind the Paris attacks, which killed 129 people.
-French President Francois Hollande vowed to destroy Islamic State, the militant group which claimed responsibility.
+Police raided the homes of suspected Islamist militants across France overnight, arresting 23 people, and investigators identified a Belgian national living in Syria as the possible mastermind behind the Paris attacks.

-France’s CAC index closed down 0.08 percent, weighed by declines in tourism-related stocks.
+French shares slightly underperformed - France’s CAC index closed down 0.08 percent - weighed by declines in tourism-related stocks.
 French hotel group Accor dropped 4.7 percent and Air France shed 5.7 percent.

 Luxury stocks also slid, though less so.
 Hermes and LVMH both fell 1.4 percent, while Kering slipped 0.7 percent.
 Spending by foreign tourists in Paris makes up a large chunk of these companies’ sales.